Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Another interesting aspect is the control of magnetic properties through interfacial oxidation \cite{Monso2002,Manchon2008c,Rodmacq2009} or gate voltage \cite{Weisheit2007,Maruyama2009,Shiota2012,Wang2012d,Bauer2015}, which is connected to the dependence of the interfacial magnetic anisotropy on the electron density tuning of ultrathin films.
-This control has proven efficient in the current-driven DW motion as well as interfacial magnetism and has been recently extended to SOTs \cite{Liu2014d,Qiu2015,Emori2014b}. \citet{Miron2011b} first showed that moderate oxidation of Pt/Co/AlO$_x$ favors current-induced switching, as recently confirmed in Pt/Co/CoO$_x$ layers oxidized in air, in which up to a two-fold enhancement of the SOT efficiency was measured relative to Pt/Co/MgO \cite{Hibino2017}.
-On the other hand, \citet{Liu2014d} demonstrated that both FL and DL torques can be modified by gating Pt/Co/Al$_2$O$_3$ multilayers [Fig.~\ref{Fig_SOT_Oxidation}(a)], obtaining an enhancement of 4\% (1\%) of the FL (DL) torque for a gate voltage of about 7~V. Since the gate voltage essentially modifies the electrical dipole of the Co/Al$_2$O$_3$ interface and leaves the SHE from Pt unaffected, this observation provides some indication about the origin of the SOTs in this system. \citet{Liu2014d} estimate that the SHE does not contribute to more than 20\% of the FL torque, while the interface spin-orbit coupling produces about 50\% of DL torque. \citet{Emori2014b} carried out measurements on gated Pt/Co/GdO$_x$, showing that the Co/interfacial oxidation state can be reversibly controlled with a gate voltage due to oxygen ion migration, which consequently affects the magnetic anisotropy \cite{Bauer2015}.
-This voltage-induced oxidation of Co significantly enhances $B_{\rm DL}$ whereas it weakly affects $B_{\rm FL}$ compared to the pristine state. \citet{Qiu2015} demonstrated the spectacular impact of interfacial oxidation on SOTs in Pt/CoFeB/SiO$_2$, where the oxidation of the CoFeB/SiO$_2$ layer is varied continuously.
-They reported that the sign of both DL and FL torques changes from positive to negative when increasing the oxidation of CoFeB [see Fig.~\ref{Fig_SOT_Oxidation}(b)].
+Another interesting aspect is the control of magnetic properties through interfacial oxidation \cite{Monso2002,Manchon2008c,Rodmacq2009} or gate voltage \cite{Weisheit2007,Maruyama2009,Shiota2012,Wang2012d,Bauer2015}.
+Using photoemission spectroscopy, \citet{Manchon2008c} showed that both the perpendicular magnetic anisotropy and AHE reach a maximum in Pt/Co/AlOx trilayers when the Co/AlOx interface is optimally oxidized.
+This effect is connected to the dependence of the interfacial magnetic anisotropy on the electron density and orbital character of the interface atoms \cite{Yang2011,Chshiev2017}.
+It is therefore natural to expect that other spin-orbit coupling properties, such as SOT \cite{Freimuth2014a} or DMI \cite{Belabbes2016b,Srivastava2018}, can be controlled by tuning the interfacial electron density through oxidation or by applying a gate voltage \cite{Liu2014d,Qiu2015,Emori2014b}. \citet{Miron2011b} first showed that moderate oxidation of Pt/Co/AlO$_x$ favors current-induced switching, as recently confirmed in Pt/Co/CoO$_x$ layers oxidized in air, in which up to a two-fold enhancement of the SOT efficiency was measured relative to Pt/Co/MgO \cite{Hibino2017}.
+On the other hand, \citet{Liu2014d} demonstrated that both field-like and damping-like torques can be modified by gating Pt/Co/Al$_2$O$_3$ multilayers [Fig.~\ref{Fig_SOT_Oxidation}(a)], obtaining an enhancement of 4\% (1\%) of the field-like (damping-like) torque for a gate voltage of about 7~V. Since the gate voltage essentially modifies the electric dipole of the Co/Al$_2$O$_3$ interface and leaves the SHE from Pt unaffected, this observation provides some indication about the origin of the SOTs in this system. \citet{Liu2014d} estimated that the SHE does not contribute to more than 20\% of the field-like torque, while the interfacial spin-orbit coupling produces about 50\% of damping-like torque. \citet{Emori2014b} carried out measurements on gated Pt/Co/GdO$_x$, showing that oxidation of the top Co interface leads to a 10-fold increase of the damping-like torque due to oxygen ion migration, which also affects the magnetic anisotropy. \citet{Qiu2015} demonstrated the spectacular impact of interfacial oxidation on SOTs in Pt/CoFeB/SiO$_2$, where the oxidation of the CoFeB/SiO$_2$ layer is varied continuously.
+They reported that the sign of both damping-like and field-like torques changes from positive to negative when increasing the oxidation of CoFeB [see Fig.~\ref{Fig_SOT_Oxidation}(b)].
 The authors attributed this change of sign to the increase of the orbital moment of Fe and Co upon oxidation \cite{Nistor2011,Yang2011}.
 This results in an enhancement of the interfacial SOT at the upper CoFeB/SiO$_2$ interface that can even dominate over the SOT arising from the bottom Pt/CoFeB.